felipeek/dt-sgim/README.md

 It is also possible to transform wavefront objects to the `.gim` format using the application.

-To do that, simple run:
+To do that, simply run:

 ```bash
 ./bin/gimmesh -o <example.obj>